-Finding a routine while your child is in hospital can help things feel more normal and less scary.
+If you have a routine while your child is in hospital, it can help things feel more normal.

-Of course, this isn’t always easy to do and you might need to adjust your routine to suit therapy appointments – for example, physiotherapy – or meetings with doctors.
+Of course, this isn’t always easy to do and you might need to adjust your routine to suit therapy appointments or meetings with doctors.

 It’s a good idea to talk with staff about a realistic routine for you and your child, including scheduling regular meals and sleeps when you can.

 You can also vary the routine as your child’s condition changes and improves.
-For example, you could find out when your child might be able to sit up in bed or walk to the cafeteria.
+For example, you could find out when your child might be able to start doing things like walking to the cafeteria.

 Visitors during a hospital stay

-It can be helpful to let your family and friends know when it’s OK to visit, and for how long.
+It can help to let your family and friends know when it’s OK to visit, and for how long.
 This is particularly important if your child is very unwell or has had a major procedure and needs rest.

 Always think about your child’s needs when you’re making decisions about visitors.
 It can also help to:

-- suggest visitors don’t come until your child is home
+- suggest people wait until your child is home before visiting

 - give visitors specific times to come, so you know when to expect them